 from...
 Birds of Essex, by Miller Christy in 1890

 The farmhouse was called Boundless in Stanley Wilkinʼs letters of the 1930s.

-Bounds Farm has been owned by Wilkin & Sons of Tiptree since the 1920s and the company has grown soft fruits there ever since for their products.
-In recent years the farm has been their main site for strawberries grown under under polythene.
-There are past images of the farm as part of biographical details of...
-Stanley Wilkin
+Bounds Farm has been owned by Wilkin&Sons of Tiptree since the 1920s and the company has grown fruit there ever since.
+There are images of the farm from the past as part of biographical details of both Stanley Wilkin and John Wilkin.
+In recent years the farm has been the company’s main site for strawberries grown under under polythene.

 The farm is said to be named after William Cobb in 1222

 Referred to as Cobbes in ERO D/DVz/359 in 1569

 Referred to as Cobbs Croft in ERO D/DR T28/2 in 1643

 In the late 1700s Cobbs was the home of William Bentall inventor of the Goldhanger plough.
 To make the parts he developed a small foundary in a field opposite the farmhouse.
 More about...
 William Bentall.

 In the 1800s Cobbs Farm was owned by the Coe family, who were wealthy Maldon merchants, and in 1841 it was inherited by local author Henry Coe Coape.
 More about...
 The Coe-Coape and Coape-Arnold families.